checkmarx-ts/aws-automation/README.md

 aws cloudformation create-stack --stack-name checkmarx-ts-s3 --template-body file://250-s3-bucket.yml --parameters ParameterKey=pBucketName,ParameterValue="checkmarx-ts" --tags Key=Owner,Value=Ben Key=Environment,Value=Development
 ```
 ## Inflate your s3 bucket
-Now that your s3 bucket is up, you need to load it with dependencies - things that this Checkmarx automation will use.
+Now that your s3 bucket is up, you need to load it with dependencies.

 Follow the steps in [cloudformation/251-inflate-s3-bucket.md](cloudformation/251-inflate-s3-bucket.md) to populate your bucket.